Apply List-Based Access Control

 Sometimes, you will require more precise access control than what authentication plugins offer.
 For example, you might want to keep a whitelist of consumers who can access your API.
 Now, a consumer must send an authenticated request and be on the whitelist (and not on the blacklist) to access the API.

-This tutorial guides you in configuring precise access control by creating a consumer whitelist through the consumer-restriction
+This tutorial guides you in configuring precise access control by creating a consumer whitelist through the consumer-restriction plugin.

 Prerequisites